10+ Top Farms for Strawberry Picking Near Atlanta

 Fitzgerald Fruit Farms

 If you live on the Southside, head to Woodbury to pick a bucketful of fresh strawberries.
+They usually open in early April.
 At The Shed, grab produce, strawberry or peach ice cream and more.
 For adults, taste their Sweet Strawberry Wine in the tasting room.

 Jaemor Farm

-Grab strawberries at Jaemor Farm (which is a combination of the owners’ names) in Alto, northeast of Gainesville is a farm full of fun.
+Grab strawberries at Jaemor Farm (which is a combination of the owners’ names) in Alto, northeast of Gainesville, a farm full of fun.
 Their produce also includes blackberries, cucumbers, muscadines, corn, tomatoes and more.
-They also have a market in Commerce.
-Check back soon for updates on their u-pick strawberries.
+Visit The Eatery for a delicious meal, sweet treat or quick to-go bite.
+Check back soon for updates on their u-pick strawberries; they plan to open in late April.

 Lane Southern Orchards